Aaron Burr: Law and politics

 In the autumn of 1780, Burr resumed his study of law with Thomas Smith of Haverstraw.
 He was licensed as an attorney in Albany, New York, in January 1782, and was admitted to the bar as a counselor that April.
 He promptly opened a successful law office in Albany.
 He moved his law practice to New York City the following year, after the British evacuated the city.

+Burr was a prominent lawyer, notably defending Levi Weeks in the Manhattan Well Murder trial of 1800, alongside Alexander Hamilton and Brockholst Livingston.
+Burr's address to the jury for the trial was, according to James Hardie, who kept an account of the trial, "one of the most masterly speeches, both with respect to composition and oratory," that Hardie had ever heard.
+Weeks was acquitted after only five minutes of jury deliberation.
+General Erastus Root concluded that Burr and Hamilton were "much the two greatest men in the state, perhaps in the nation."

 Burr quickly became a key player in politics, especially in New York, largely due to the power of the Tammany Society (which became Tammany Hall).
 Burr converted it from a social club into a political machine to help Jefferson reach the presidency, particularly in New York City.